DMartinez2560/dmartinez2560.github.io/index.md

     dataset without requiring specific training, but also to the problem of weakly-supervised segmentation.
 This is particularly useful to segment public datasets available with weak object annotations coming from an algorithm (in our case DETR).
+Our implementation of the SegMyO model uses Mask R-CNN for segmenting the image in the bounding box, and the SegMyO algorithm chooses the mask of the main detected object neglecting the noise.

 3.  **Panoptic-DeepLab**: It is a state-of-the-art box-free system for panoptic segmentation, where the goal is to assign a unique value,